 All right, Jack Brewer, thank you.

-Uh, when we come back, your telephone calls straight ahead, and we'll get an update from Kaylee McEnney with the president uh in Phoenix and tonight in Colorado Springs, straight ahead.
+When we come back, your telephone calls straight ahead, and we'll get an update from Kaylee McEnany with the president in Phoenix and tonight in Colorado Springs, straight ahead.

-Uh Mr. Bloomberg had policies in New York City of stopping frisk, which went after African American and Latino people in an outrageous way.
+Mr. Bloomberg had policies in New York City of stopping frisk, which went after African-American and Latino people in an outrageous way.

-That is not a way you're gonna grow voter turnout.
+That is not a way you're going to grow voter turnout.

 I'd like to talk about who we're running against.